-- 1. A completed and signed application for undergraduate admission showing all institutions previously attended and a written essay or personal statement. - 2.
+- 1. A completed and signed application for undergraduate admission showing all institutions previously attended, including the required personal statement at the end of the application. - 2.
 Official transcripts from all colleges, universities, and similar institutions previously attended.
 (All transcripts submitted become the property of Quincy University and are not returnable.) - 3.
-Students considering transferring to Quincy may request an evaluation of transferable course credits prior to application by submitting official transcripts to the Office of Admissions and specifically requesting this service.
+Students considering transferring to Quincy University may request an evaluation of transferable course credits prior to application by submitting official transcripts to the Office of Admissions and specifically requesting this service.
 While this evaluation is preliminary, it should be complete enough to be helpful in academic planning.